davidjguru/davidjguru.github.io/_posts/2020-08-30-Infrastructure-as-code-with-Terraform-for-Drupal.md

 $ mkdir ~/terraform_test
 $ cd ~/terraform_test
 ```
-Now, we're going to define the provider declaration file, wich will be the register for data related to the external hosting provider (Digital Ocean in this example).
+Now, we're going to define the provider declaration file, which will be the register for data related to the external hosting provider (Digital Ocean in this example).

 First, creating a new file called provider.tf with the required plugin and its version: